theodoremoreland/OrderDashboard/README.md

 - Total number of days a purchase was made (x)(x)
 - (optional / bonus) Total number of items purchased (x)(x)

-# Range
+# Conveyor

-Ranges display on a conveyor that stops moving when you hover over it.
+Displays on a conveyor that stops moving when you hover over it.

 - Top 5 Longest streak without purchases (x)(x)
 - Top 5 Longest purchase streaks (x)(x)